-It’s always fun to marvel at the biggest and best of anything.
-Whether it be homes, structures and, of course, RVs.
+It’s always fun to marvel at the biggest and best of anything in life, especially travel.
+Whether it’s homes, structures or, of course, RVs.
 You may have thought you had seen the biggest when it comes to RVs in the form of diesel pushers or fifth wheel trailers.
-Yet there is another type of RV that blows them all out of the water, the toterhome.
-Let’s take a look into the toterhome.
-We'll look at its qualities as well as its advantages and disadvantages to help you to decide if these behemoths may be suitable for you.
+You may have also thought you’d seen it all with some of the most expensive RVs in the world.
+There is another type of RV that blows them all out of the water, especially when money isn’t an object - the toterhome.

 In for the Long Haul